In the Kitch

 Prepare all ingredients before starting to cook.
 Preheat oven to 450ºF.

-• freshly ground sea salt and pepper
+• sea salt and pepper - freshly ground for best results

 Steps